-Blend 1 drop each of lavender, cypress and marjoram with 5 drops of geranium mixed in 1 tbsp of organic coconut oil.
+Blend 1 drop each of lavender, cypress and marjoram with 3 drops of geranium diluted in 1 tsp of coconut oil.
 Apply this blend to the hemorrhoids for quick relief.
 You can also consider soaking in a sitz bath.

 10. Yeast Infection

-This is the recipe I have personally tried and tested for its effectiveness.
-Within a week of its use, the results for me were great.
-Put a few drops of melaleuca, lavender and 2 tablespoons of bath salts in a warm sitz bath and soak for about 10 minutes.
+This is a very effective recipe I have personally tried and tested.
+Put 3-4 drops each of tea tree, lavender and 2 tablespoons of bath salts in a warm sitz bath and soak for about 10 minutes.

-Essential Oils To Help With Common Issues Of Pregnancy
+12 Essential Oils Recipes To Help With Common Issues Of Pregnancy

 I often blend 2-3 drops of peppermint mixed in carrier oil and rub it on my abdomen to help my digestion.